willtech-1/SWAPI/README.md

 ```bash
 cd next-project
 ```
-3. Then install all the dev dependencies by typing npm install
+3. Then install modules for all the dev dependencies by typing npm install
 ```bash
 npm install
 ```